63rd Infantry Regiment "Cagliari": World War I

-At the outbreak of World War I, the regiment consisted of three battalions, each of which fielded four fusiliers companies and one machine gun section.
-After Italy's entry into the war on 23 May 1915, the Brigade "Cagliari" was deployed to the Italian front: in June 1915, the brigade fought in the First Battle of the Isonzo against Austro-Hungarian forces on the Karst plateau at Polazzo.
+At the outbreak of World War I, the Brigade "Cagliari" formed, together with the Brigade "Savona" and the 34th Field Artillery Regiment, the 20th Division.
+At the time the 63rd Infantry Regiment consisted of three battalions, each of which fielded four fusilier companies and one machine gun section.
+After Italy's entry into the war on 23 May 1915, the Brigade "Cagliari" was deployed on the Italian front: in June 1915, the brigade fought in the First Battle of the Isonzo against Austro-Hungarian forces on the Karst plateau at Polazzo.
 In July 1915, the brigade fought in the Second Battle of the Isonzo at Redipuglia.
 From late July to October 1915, the brigade was deployed on Monte Sei Busi.
 On 10 December 1915, the 63rd Infantry Regiment's depot in Salerno provided personnel to help form the brigade command of the Brigade "Sele" and the 219th Infantry Regiment (Brigade "Sele").

 On 6 May 1916, the 63rd Infantry Regiment's depot in Salerno formed a battalion for the formation of the 231st Infantry Regiment (Brigade "Avellino").
 In late May 1916, the brigade was sent as reinforcements to the Sette Comuni plateau, where Austro-Hungarian forces had begun the Battle of Asiago.
 There the brigade fought on Monte Campomolon, and then in June on Monte Novegno.
 In July 1916, the brigade was ordered to move to the Macedonian front.
-On 31 July, the first units of the brigade were transferred by train to Taranto and them from there by ship to Thessaloniki in Greece.
+On 31 July, the first units of the brigade were transferred by train to Taranto, from where the brigade sailed to Thessaloniki in Greece.
 By early September 1916, the brigade entered the front near the Doiran Lake.
 In fall 1916, the brigade fought in the Monastir offensive.

 In May 1917, the brigade fought in the Battle of the Crna Bend.
 In September 1918, the brigade participated in the Vardar offensive and then in the Liberation of Serbia.
-After the war, the two regiments of the Brigade "Cagliari" were both awarded a Silver Medal of Military Valour for their conduct at Polazzo, Redipuglia, Monte Campomolon, Monte Novegno, and Monastir.
+After the war, the two regiments of the Brigade "Cagliari" were both awarded a Silver Medal of Military Valor for their conduct at Polazzo, Redipuglia, Monte Campomolon, Monte Novegno, and Monastir.
 The 63rd Infantry Regiment also awarded the French Croix de guerre avec Palme de bronze by General Louis Franchet d'Espèrey, commander of the Allied Army of the Orient.